dutes/ci_portfolio_one/README.md

 The process was as follows:
  - Open the github repository, navigate to settings tab.
  - Select Master from the source drop-down.
- - The deployment process will begin and progress can be observed with the ribbon diplay on the right hand side of the Github page.
+ - The deployment process will begin and progress can be observed with the ribbon display on the right hand side of the Github page.

  The live link to the site is: